 In my internal landscape I saw the faces of my potential audience and the feeling of failing to have my shit together.

 So then I moved from considering my present task to considering my future “performance.”
 In my internal landscape I saw the faces of my potential audience and the feeling of failing to have my shit together.
 I saw 3 hours of poorly prepared material, stumbling over words, long pregnant pauses in my teaching, judgment from the women in the circle, and eventually falling to pieces in tears and either collapsing to the ground or running away.
-Hmmm, getting warmer, I think.
+Hmmm, I though, getting closer to an inner critic.

 She pointed her gnarled finger at me and said, “You’re worthless.
 Who do you think you are?”